-General Sir Herbert Kitchener praised the regiment after the Battle of Suakin in Egypt in 1888 because they didn't lose a single man during the fight.
+General Sir Herbert Kitchener praised the regiment after the Battle of Suakin in Sudan in 1888 because they didn't lose a single man during the fight.

-Tasker Watkins VC served with the regiment in the Second World War.
+Tasker Watkins won the Victoria Cross (VC) in August 1944 in Normandy after leading a bayonet charge against the enemy and then capturing a machine gun post single-handed.
 He was president of the Welsh Rugby Union from 1993 to 2004.
-During this time, his Victoria Cross (VC) citation was often displayed in the changing rooms of the Welsh national team prior to matches.
+His VC citation was often displayed in the changing rooms of the Welsh national team prior to matches.

 The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.